cyprus327/Fraglib/Documentation.md

 Gets or sets whether or not VSync is enabled.
 ### Multithreaded (bool)
 Gets or sets whether or not the engine is multithreaded.
 Only applicable in DrawClear mode.
+### Accumulate (bool)
+Gets or sets whether or not the engine accumulates previous frames with the current frame.
+Only applicable in PerPixel mode.
+Can be changed during runtime.
 ### ElapsedTime (float)
 The total time since Run was called.
 ### DeltaTime (float)